The Independent Children’s Lawyer in Australian parenting cases

 This analysis allows the ICL to involve the child to an extent that is appropriate for their age and level of maturity.

-How does the ICL determine my child’s “best interests”?
+How does the Independent Children’s Lawyer determine a child’s “best interests”?

 A wide variety of information is required to determine the child’s best interests.